qramarq/urbandictmcp/README.md

 # urbandictmcp

-A dependency-free MCP server that lets an MCP client look up Urban Dictionary definitions.
+**this is not an official mcp for https://www.urbandictionary.com ** urbandictmcp is property of ZMachinery LLC by way of SHIPMB A dependency-free MCP server that lets an MCP client look up Urban Dictionary definitions.

 Urban Dictionary content is crowdsourced, so results may be explicit, offensive, wrong, or just extremely internet-shaped.